-(Provide an Aggregated Tally for the Preceding 3 Cohorts)
+(Aggregated Tally for the Preceding 3 Cohorts)

-2017- 2020
+20 16-2019

-Total # of interns who were in the 3 cohorts 13 3
+Total # of interns who were in the 3 cohorts: 15

-Total # of interns who did not seek employment because they returned to their doctoral program/are completing doctoral degree 0
+Total # of interns who did not seek employment because they returned to their doctoral program/are completing doctoral degree: 0

 PD EP

-Academic teaching 0 0

 Community mental health center 0 0

+Federally qualified health center 0 0

-Consortium 0 0
+Independent primary care facility/clinic 0 0

-University Counseling Center 0 0
+University counseling center 0 0

-Hospital/Medical Center 1 0

-Veterans Affairs Health Care System 0 0
+Veterans Affairs medical center 0 0

+Military health center 0 0

+Academic health center 0 0

+Other medical center or hospital 1 0

-Psychiatric facility 5 4
+Psychiatric hospital 3 5

+Academic university/department 0 0

+Community college or other teaching setting 0 0

+Independent research institution 0 0

-Correctional facility 1 1
+Correctional facility 2 1

-Health maintenance organization 0 0

 School district/system 0 0

-Independent practice setting 1 0
+Independent practice setting 0 3

+Not currently employed 0 0

+Changed to another field 0 0

 Other 0 0

+Unknown 0 0

 Note: "PD" = Post-doctoral residency position; "EP" = Employed Position.
 Each individual represented in this table should be counted only one time.
-For former trainees working in more than one setting, select the setting that represents their primary position.
+For former trainees working in more than one setting, the primary position setting is represented.